 While tricky, it’s possible to achieve that delicate balance between weight loss and optimal performance.

 Losing or maintaining weight is usually a goal that ranks pretty high on a runner’s priority list.
-Whether it be for optimal performance, general health, or even the reason they started running in the first place, weight is a critical issue for runners.
+Whether it is for optimal performance, general health, or even the reason they started running in the first place, weight is a critical issue for runners.
 Unfortunately, despite how close the relationship may seem, losing weight and running at your best aren’t easy to do in conjunction.

 If you understand the basic principles of weight loss, you recognize that the most critical factor in weight loss is incurring a calorie deficit.
 To do so, not only do you have to measure portion sizes, but you have to control the quality of the foods you consume; specifically, limiting your intake of simple carbohydrates.
 This is why low-carb diets are effective.